czbiohub/cookiecutter-pypackage/README.md

   outputs
 - [tqdm](https://tqdm.github.io/) for progress bars
-- Specifies "Chan Zuckerberg Biohub" as the organization in the copyright sections of th
-- e License and documentation
+- Specifies "Chan Zuckerberg Biohub" as the organization in the copyright sections of the License and documentation

 - Adds MacOS, Python, and JetBrains files to gitignore